LAST UPDATED: October 5, 2019

 Q: Do balance bikes have to be assembled?

 A: You may have to do some sort of assembly when it arrives.
 However, many come pre-assembled or have the handlebars already constructed.
 If you have trouble, you can consult the internet for guidance or take the bike to the nearest bike shop.

 To help teach your child how to ride and balance on a bike, consider the comfortable and sturdy Strider Sport Balance Bike.

-Or you may like the budget-friendly Radio Flyer All-Terrain Balance Bike, which comes in two colors and has tires that use air for additional control.
+Or you may like the budget-friendly Retrospec Cub Kids Balance, which comes in different colors and offers excellent control for growing children.